 In very simple terms, if a BI programme is worth spending money on, it must yield a performance improvement or satisfy a specific requirement – be it regulatory, operational or otherwise.
 It must have clear criteria for success that are understood by all stakeholders – especially the owner and sponsor.

 It’s not good enough to justify a massive outlay on BI with a business case that says: “The programme will enhance our decision-making process by providing more insight from our data”.
-This is a desired state, not a positive business case.
+This is the desired state, not a positive business case.

 A business case needs to relate to a strategic objective or a specific requirement; for example, “The BI programme will reduce our claims processing cost by five per cent” or “The BI programme will fully satisfy the Commerce Commission’s specific mandatory quantitative information demands”.

 Ongoing engagement of sponsors, owners and other key stakeholders is critical to the success of BI programmes.
 For this reason, Stellar’s Engagement Model is inextricably intertwined with Governance.

 Strong BI Governance, by way of a proven Engagement Model, will exercise leadership, contribute at the appropriate level, track progress, and mitigate risk.
 Then they will be able to truly celebrate success.